Rust is quickly cementing itself as the language of choice for writing

 is a fuzzy finder which is similar to

-shell that are unashamedly pinched from fzf such as ctrl-r
+your shell that are unashamedly pinched from fzf

 for